percona/postgresql-docs/docs/index.md

 - Transparent Data Encryption via `pg_tde`.
 - Monitoring of the database health, performance and infrastructure usage via open source [Percona Management and Monitoring :octicons-link-external-16:](https://www.percona.com/doc/percona-monitoring-and-management/2.x/index.html) with PostgreSQL-specific dashboards
 - Run PostgreSQL on Kubernetes using open source [Percona Operator for PostgreSQL :octicons-link-external-16:](https://docs.percona.com/percona-operator-for-postgresql/2.0/index.html).
 It not only automates deployment and management of PostgreSQL clusters on Kubernetes, but also includes enterprise-ready features for high-availability, backup and restore, replication, logging, and more
+- Automate PostgreSQL provisioning and management in Kubernetes, in the cloud or on-premises with [Percona Everest :octicons-link-external-16:](https://docs.percona.com/everest/index.html#why-percona-everest) - the cloud-native database platform

 <div data-grid markdown><div data-banner markdown>